zemmi580/zemmi580.github.io/README.md

 ## Work Experience

 ### Social Service Project [Manufacturing and Characterization of Implants as Potential Human Bones] [UAM] (2020 - 2021):
--	Utilized Excel to clean and analyze the collected data, subsequently creating diagrams that facilitated the understanding of trends.
+-	Used Excel to clean and analyze the collected data, subsequently creating diagrams that facilitated the understanding of trends.
 -	Collaborated closely with colleagues from various disciplines to integrate and analyze data from multiple sources.

 ## Projects